zhixinliuh/zhixinliuh.github.io/projects/project-3.md

 summary: Created Web Application that provides UH Manoa students recommendations based of other students on locations of Oahu for better experiences.
 ---
 <img class="ui image" src="/images/wwp1.png">
 Walking With Pele is an Web development project that was created for the Final Project of my Software Engineering class.
 This was an unique experience for all of us.
+This Final project indroduced to us the world of software Engineering.
+The mind set of constructing the application with Team members are significantly important.
+Communication with team member are always a priority while working in a group.
+Consistently working with group for accomadation of goals and solutions to problem you are dealing with.